 - scientific understanding and rationale

-- technical aspects of the proposal
+- technical aspects of the application

 - medical need and relevance

-- deliverability and project plan.
+- deliverability and project plan

 An appropriate balance of national and international reviewers is sought, as is a gender diversity balance.

-Reviewers should not have a conflict of interest with the proposal.
+Reviewers should not have a conflict of interest with the application.
 If a conflict of interest is declared that influences or is seen to influence the outcome, the review will not be used in the assessment process.